GET IN TOUCH

-I am humbled and honored by the overwhelming support from voters across the District in yesterday’s election, and I am excited to begin serving all the residents as the next State Representative for the 14th Suffolk District.
+I am so grateful to serve as your State Representative on Beacon Hill and to work with all the residents in our neighborhoods across the 14th Suffolk District.
+I am humbled and honored by the overwhelming support I received from voters across the District in the primary and general elections, and I am excited to have begun serving all the residents as your State Representative for the 14th Suffolk District.

 Rob grew up in Hyde Park and attended the Boston Public Schools before graduating from Catholic Memorial High School in West Roxbury.
 After earning his degree in Political Science from Xavier University in Cincinnati, Ohio, Rob eventually returned to Boston where he met his wife Michelle, a Roslindale native, while volunteering on the board of the Thomas M. Menino YMCA.
-Rob and Michelle are the proud parents of Amanda (17), Anthony (16), and Austin (10), all of whom are currently attending the Boston Public Schools.
+Rob and Michelle are the proud parents of Amanda (18), Anthony (17), and Austin (11), all of whom are currently attending the Boston Public Schools.

 Rob developed a love for public service at a young age as he grew up watching his parents Bob and Diane Consalvo become involved in the civic and social life of the community.
 He knocked on doors and campaigned for many local candidates and was involved as a youth in the community, coaching youth sports.